openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 If you have modified the course start date, when you create a new section, the default release date is the course start date.

-The following example shows how an unscheduled section is displayed in the outline, summarized with a gray bar:
+The following example shows how an unscheduled section displays in the outline, summarized with a gray bar.

 .. image:: ../../../shared/building_and_running_chapters/Images/section-unscheduled.png
  :alt: An unscheduled section